 PNG to JPEG Conversion Explained

-Converting .PNG to .JPEG changes an image from a lossless format that supports transparency into a lossy format that does not.
-People convert these files primarily to reduce file size.
-A complex photograph saved as a .PNG can be massive; converting it to .JPEG often reduces the file size by 50% to 80% with minimal visual difference to the human eye.
+Converting .PNG to .JPEG changes an image from a lossless compression format to a lossy compression format.
+People convert .PNG to .JPEG primarily to reduce file size.
+A complex photograph stored as a .PNG can be 50% to 80% smaller when converted to a .JPEG.

 Typical Tasks and Users

-• Web Developers: Converting heavy .PNG photographs to .JPEG to improve website page speed and reduce server bandwidth.
+- Web Developers: Converting large .PNG hero images or background photos to .JPEG to decrease page load times and save server bandwidth.

 Software & Tool Support